Dipolar optimal control of entangled current states: Introduction

 Among quantum systems, atomtronic circuits based on ultracold atoms appear as an ideal platform for testing QOC.
 They offer a high degree of tunability and control, as well as potential for developing novel quantum devices \cite{amico_roadmap_2021, amico_colloquium_2022}.
 Within these, ultracold dipolar atoms~\cite{lu_strongly_2011, tang_bose_2015,aikawa_boseeinstein_2012,griesmaier_boseeinstein_2005,miyazawa_boseeinstein_2022} and molecules~\cite{bohn_cold_2017, langen_quantum_2024, bigagli_observation_2024} are a specially interesting platform in quantum technologies.
 They interact through dipole-dipole interactions, which can be precisely manipulated using external electromagnetic fields.
 This makes them excellent candidates for quantum control.
-In this direction, dipolar systems have already demonstrated to give rise to rich physics in atomtronic circuits~\cite{gallemi_role_2013, rovirola_ultracold_2024, ymai_tunneling_2025}.
+In this direction, it has been demonstrated that dipolar systems give rise to rich physics in atomtronic circuits~\cite{gallemi_role_2013, rovirola_ultracold_2024, ymai_tunneling_2025}.
 In particular, persistent circulation can be induced by appropriately tuning the orientation of the dipoles \cite{briongos-merino_dipolar_2025}.
 This phenomenon relies on the magnetostirring technique, which has been developed to experimentally generate angular momentum and, consequently, vortices in dipolar quantum gases \cite{klaus_observation_2022,prasad_vortex_2019, prasad_arbitraryangle_2021, bland_vortices_2023}.